abrahamprosia/Forecasting-Surface-Air-Temp-of-Ph/README.md

   - RMSE: 0.20
   - MAPE: 0.46%
   - R²: 0.55
 - **Comparison**: Outperformed individual SARIMA and LSTM models, aligning closely with SSP2-4.5 pathways.

-### Key Takeaways
-- **Strengths**: Combines statistical and machine learning techniques for robust forecasting.
-- **Limitations**: Lack of high-resolution data (e.g., seasonal variations) and additional predictors (e.g., humidity).

 ### Additional Reading
 For a detailed explanation of this study, read my article: